 A young man is standing on some rocks.
 He gets a text message that says “I’m coming”.
 He looks around but can’t see anything.
 Behind him a girl in black appears.
 She slowly walks towards him…

 You can watch the whole action in a single take, then create your own opening sequence from different clips.
-You can work it out how to edit the movie yourself, or follow a step-by-step PDF that explains the key principles.
+You can work it out how to edit the movie yourself, or follow the step-by-step PDF guide.